Note

-This article covers architectural guidance for the lakehouse in terms of data source, ingestion, transformation, querying and processing, serving, analysis/output, and storage.
+This article covers architectural guidance for the lakehouse in terms of data source, ingestion, transformation, querying and processing, serving, analysis, and storage.

 Each reference architecture has a downloadable PDF in 11 x 17 (A3) format.

-Download: Generic lakehouse reference architecture for Databricks (PDF)
+Download: Reference architecture for the Azure Databricks lakehouse

-The reference architecture is structured along the swim lanes Source, Ingest, Transform, Query and Process, Serve, Analysis, and Storage:
+The reference architecture is structured along the swim lanes Source, Ingest, Transform, Query/Process, Serve, Analysis, and Storage:

 Source